College of Science & Engineering

 The researchers have developed a new theoretical framework for computing the viscosities and thermal conductivity of the fluid.
 They will be using this framework to numerically compute these transport coefficients which involves solving multi-dimensional integral equations.
 In addition, they showed how these transport coefficients can not only be used in the relativistic fluid equations but also to compute the departure from equilibrium of the single-particle distribution functions as the system transitions from a continuous fluid to the individual particles observed in the experiments.

 A related line of research investigates the role of thermal fluctuations in heavy-ion collisions.
-This group, in collaboration with researchers from the University of Illinois and Duke University, developed the theory of hydrodynamic fluctuations for use in relativistic heavy ion collisions.
+This group, in collaboration with researchers from the University of Illinois and Duke University, developed the theory of hydrodynamic fluctuations for use in relativistic heavy-ion collisions.
 The group made the necessary steps to calculate the effect of this noise in hydrodynamic simulations of heavy-ion collisions.
 They continued to explore the effects of these hydrodynamic fluctuations on femtoscopic radii and on charge balance functions in heavy-ion collisions.
 Subsequent collaborations with Michigan State University studied charge correlations via particle diffusion on top of a background of hydrodynamic evolution of heavy-ion collisions and compared the results to experimental data.
+The researchers have continued to explore the effects of fluctuations as well as other mechanisms on the shape of the correlation function used in femtoscopic studies.
+They have demonstrated that even a correlation with a fundamentally Gaussian shape can be distorted in various ways due to the effects of fluctuations and related mechanisms.